-- From the RMI, select Setup > Slots - From the FPI, select Setup > Slots
+- From the RMI, select Setup > Slots > No. of Cleaning Slots - From the FPI, select Menu > Setup > Slots > No. of Cleaning Slots

 Configuring Auto Clean

 The library supports automatic cleaning of the drives.
 After a successful move medium command, but before responding with status to the host, the system requests status from the drive to determine if the drive requires cleaning.
 If Auto Clean is enabled and a usable cleaning cartridge of the correct media type is available, a cleaning operation will be initiated.
 The library selects a cleaning cartridge, mounts it into the drive and waits for the drive to complete the cleaning operation.
 The drive automatically unloads the cleaning cartridge.
 The library returns it to its original location, and then returns the completion status to the host.